Great Portland Estates (OTCMKTS:GPEAF) Reaches New 12-Month High at $8.55

-Shares of Great Portland Estates Plc (OTCMKTS:GPEAF) hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $8.55 and last traded at $8.55, with a volume of 50847 shares.
+Great Portland Estates Plc (OTCMKTS:GPEAF) hit a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $8.55 and last traded at $8.55, with a volume of 0 shares traded.
 The stock had previously closed at $8.55.

-A number of equities analysts have recently issued reports on the company.
-Zacks Investment Research downgraded Great Portland Estates from a “buy” rating to a “hold” rating in a research report on Friday, January 15th.
-Morgan Stanley downgraded Great Portland Estates from an “overweight” rating to an “equal weight” rating in a research report on Tuesday, January 5th.
-Finally, Bank of America raised Great Portland Estates from an “underperform” rating to a “neutral” rating in a research report on Monday, January 18th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the stock.
-The company has an average rating of “Hold” and an average target price of $9.50.
+Several analysts have issued reports on GPEAF shares.
+Morgan Stanley downgraded shares of Great Portland Estates from an “overweight” rating to an “equal weight” rating in a research note on Tuesday, January 5th.
+Zacks Investment Research downgraded shares of Great Portland Estates from a “buy” rating to a “hold” rating in a research note on Friday, January 15th.
+Finally, Bank of America raised shares of Great Portland Estates from an “underperform” rating to a “neutral” rating in a research note on Monday, January 18th.
+One equities research analyst has rated the stock with a sell rating, four have given a hold rating and one has assigned a buy rating to the stock.
+Great Portland Estates has an average rating of “Hold” and a consensus price target of $9.50.

 We are a FTSE 250 property investment and development company owning Â£2.6 billion of real estate in central London.
 We proactively manage our portfolio, flexing our activities in tune with London's property cycle to deliver long-term out-performance.
 We create in-demand spaces that people want to be part of; helping our occupiers, local communities and the city to thrive.